speccytools/spectranet-index-module/Readme.md

 ! <hit enter>
 ```

+This this tool installs itself as a Spectranet Module, it's going to remain installed unless you manually delete it.
+So `!` command would work every time.

 ## I don't see anything (0 records)

 Make sure you spectrum uses tcp-enabled DNS, e.g. `8.8.8.8`